 The main story of each GTA game so far has involved criminality, as a rule, but the exact flavour is always up for change.
-The crucial bit of information when it comes to GTA 6's narrative is that Rockstar's co-founder, Dan Houser, left the studio in March.
+A crucial bit of information when it comes to GTA 6's narrative is that Rockstar's co-founder, Dan Houser, left the studio in March 2020.

 That means that one of the studio's key tastemakers and writers has departed, someone who, together with his brother Sam, has shaped the franchise's tone from the very beginning.

-Now, on the one hand, given the likely timing of the game there's a good chance that Dan Houser was able to have a full say and impact on the script and story before his departure.
+Now, on the one hand, given the likely timing of the game there's a good chance that Dan Houser was able to have solid input and impact on the script and story before his departure.
 On the other, if he was on his way out it's very possible that he wasn't nearly so involved.
 That means we could be in for a change of voice for GTA 6.